CesiumGS/cesium/Documentation/Contributors/CodingGuide/README.md

 ```javascript
 uniform sampler2D u_atlas;
 ```
-* An `EC` suffix indicates the point or vector is in eye coordiantes, e.g.,
+* An `EC` suffix indicates the point or vector is in eye coordinates, e.g.,
 ```glsl
 varying vec3 v_positionEC;
 // ...